restatedev/examples/go/basics/README.md

-# Examples of the basic concepts for Restate in TypeScript / JavaScript
+# The basic concepts of Restate in Go

 The examples here showcase the most basic building blocks of Restate. **Durable Execution**, **Durable Promises**, and **Virtual Objects**, and the **Workflows** abstraction built on top